SeppeVdB/LEDM1024/README.md

 |           132           |  1 |  1 |  1 |  0 |
 |           137           |  1 |  1 |  1 |  1 |

+Using this button multiplexing, only six signal cables are needed to connect the external controller: three for all the buttons, one ground, one +5V, and one signal line.
+The signal line is connected to ground inside the controller such that the processor knows when the external controller is plugged in.